JIMOHMA/Manager-Client-messaging-system/FINAL/README.md

   * AppManager.py
   * ClientApp.py

       **Note:** *Only one **Client App** program was created.
-This implies that multiple client appliction could be run at the same time, thus creating a single aplication for the client was optimum for this messaging system.*
+This implies that multiple client applications could be run at the same time, thus creating a single aplication for the client was optimum for this messaging system.*

   This solution is Terminal-based and the following steps can be followed for execution.